owainlewis/oci-kubeadm/README.md

 This Ansible playbook will install a Kubernetes cluster on Oracle Cloud Infrastructure.

+It does not create the underlying OCI infrastructure required to run your Kubernetes cluster.

 ## Scope

 1. Provision a Kubernetes cluster using kubeadm (DONE)